My friend Tina and I have both been dieting lately.

 Once the cocoa/coffee mixture has cooled, preheat oven to 350 degrees (180 C).
 Line a muffin pan with cupcake liners; set aside.

 In a medium bowl sift together the flour, baking soda, baking powder, salt, cinnamon, cardamom, ginger, nutmeg, and cloves; set aside.

 In a large bowl, or the bowl of a standing mixer, cream together the butter and sugar until light and fluffy.
 Add the eggs, one at a time, and mix until combined; stir in the vanilla.
 Sprinkle 1/3 of the flour mixture over the bowl and mix until just combined.
 Add 1/2 of the chocolate mixture, mixing again until just combined.
 Repeat with reamining flour and chocolate mixtures, ending with flour.
 Mix only until flour is just incorporated.
 Do not over mix.

 Place 3 tablespoons of batter in each cupcake liner.
-Bake for 16-18 minutes, or until a toothpick inserted in the center comes out with just a few crumbs clinging to it.
+Bake for 16-18 minutes (the same for cakes), or until a toothpick inserted in the center comes out with just a few crumbs clinging to it.
 Allow to cool completely before frosting.